LeanKit-Labs/hyped/README.md

 	<dd>The HTTP method used to activate this action.</dd>
 	<dt>url</dt>
 	<dd>The URL segment for this action.
 If there is no parent resource, this will be the URL for this action.
 If a parent resource has been specified, the parent's <tt>self</tt> URL will get pre-pended to the URL provided here.</dd>
+	<dt>authorize</dt>
+	<dd>A predicate that determines whether the requesting user can perform the action.
+The predicate takes `envelope` and either the response model _or_ the request's context.
+The second argument should always provide any data necessary to determine the user's permissions.</dd>
 	<dt>include</dt>
 	<dd>A list of properties to include from the raw data model in the response.</dd>
 	<dt>exclude</dt>